What Is 3/4 - 5/8 In Fraction

 Before tackling complex fraction problems, make sure you have a strong grasp of the basic concepts.
 This includes understanding what a fraction represents, how to find common denominators, and how to simplify fractions.
 If you're struggling with the basics, take some time to review these concepts before moving on.

-For instance, practice identifying the numerator and denominator in different fractions.
+Here's a good example: practice identifying the numerator and denominator in different fractions.
 Work on finding the LCM of various pairs of numbers.
-Practice simplifying fractions by finding the GCF of the numerator and denominator.
+And practice simplifying fractions by finding the GCF of the numerator and denominator.
 These foundational skills will make it much easier to tackle more advanced problems.

 Tip 2: Practice Regularly